tguan11/CSE360Project/README.md

 The chef can change the status of the order and send an email when the pizza is finished.

-#This is the interface for entry of Place Order.
+# This is the entry of Place Order.
 At this point you can do the Pizza Order:
-Users can choose from three Pizza types:
+Users can choose from three Pizza types:<br />
 Peperoni
 Vegetable
 Cheese
-Users can choose from four toppings:
+Users can choose from four toppings:<br />
 Mushroom
 Onions
 Olives
 Extra cheese
-Users need to login in to their ASU ID account and click “Checkout” button to finish the payment:
+Users need to login in to their ASU ID account and click “Checkout” button to finish the payment:<br />
-If the ASU ID is invalid, the order will be rejected. if the ASU ID is valid, the order will be accepted and the status of the order will be set to ACCEPTED.
+    If the ASU ID is invalid, the order will be rejected.<br />
+    if the ASU ID is valid, the order will be accepted and the status of the order will be set to ACCEPTED.<br />
-At this point you can do the Order Status checking:
+At this point you can do the Order Status checking:<br />
-The accepted orders will appear at this page.
+The accepted orders will appear at this page.<br />
 The order processing agent at the SunDevil Pizza store will process the order and make the order ready for preparation.
-At this point, the status of the order will be set to READY to COOK.
+At this point, the status of the order will be set to READY to COOK.<br />
 The chef will soon take the order and start preparing the pizza.
-At this point, the status of the order will be set to COOKING.
+At this point, the status of the order will be set to COOKING.<br />
-If the pizza is done, the status of the order will be set to READY.
+If the pizza is done, the status of the order will be set to READY.<br />
-While the order is ready, the email will be sent to the customer for notification that the order is ready to be picked up.
+While the order is ready, the email will be sent to the customer for notification that the order is ready to be picked up. <br />
 The chef can select the orders from Waiting for COOKING and click the “Start Cooking” button to start cooking.
-At this point, the status of the order will be set to COOKING.
+At this point, the status of the order will be set to COOKING. <br />
 The chef can select the orders from Ready to be picked up and click the “Send Notifying” button to send notification.
-At this point, the status of the order will be set to READY.
+At this point, the status of the order will be set to READY. <br />